scottshambaugh/monaco/docs/source/statistical_distributions.md

 # Statistical Distributions

-This page contains a list of common probability distributions that you may want to use to disperse your inputs in a Monte-Carlo analysis.
+This page contains a list of common probability distributions that you may want to use to disperse your inputs in a Monte Carlo analysis.
 For an overview of common distributions and how they are related, start with this excellent blog post: *[Common Probability Distributions: The Data Scientist’s Crib Sheet](https://medium.com/@srowen/common-probability-distributions-347e6b945ce4)*.

 ## Usage